SOVAC UCSD — Frequently Asked Questions (FAQ)

 The court draws names from many sources, including the Department of Motor Vehicles (DMV).
 An individual is more likely to be called for jury duty because of possessing a driver’s license than because of registering to vote.
 You can also get on the list from filing tax returns, buying a home, and more.

 No person is exempt from jury duty by reason of occupation.
 Based on their student status, students may request a deferral of service to the next school break.
 Students must respond to jury duty summons and appear in court to request to be excused.

 12. What do SOVAC members do with this registration form?

-SOVAC members will turn in your completed registration form to the San Diego County Registrar of Voters, in compliance with the Elections Code, within 72 hours (excluding Saturdays, Sundays and state holidays) of receiving the completed forms, or before the deadline for application, whichever is sooner.
+SOVAC members will turn in or mail in your completed registration form to the San Diego County Registrar of Voters, in compliance with the Elections Code, within 72 hours (excluding Saturdays, Sundays and state holidays) of receiving the completed forms, or before the deadline for application, whichever is sooner.